nvtkaszpir/quake-logo-wall-light/README.md

 # quake-logo-wall-light

 Quake logo as a wall light ornament.
-3d printed logo with leds underneath, which glows towards the wall making nice ambient light, which can be further modified to your needs.
+3D printed logo with leds underneath, which glows towards the wall making nice ambient light, which can be further modified to your needs.

+Size about just under 95×70x1cm (3cm with mount pegs).

 ![preview](images/preview.gif)